News

 Published on November 4, 2025

-Artificial intelligence isn't just changing industries; it's actively reshaping the social landscape in schools.
-Generative AI tools, once complex, now make creating fake images and videos alarmingly easy.
-This accessibility is leading to a surge in alarming incidents, forcing educators and law enforcement to confront a new frontier of digital deception that threatens student safety and mental well-being.
+AI deepfakes are no longer a distant concern; they are actively disrupting school environments.
+Generative AI tools, once reserved for experts, now enable anyone to create convincing fake images and videos.
+This accessibility has led to a surge in incidents, forcing educators and law enforcement to confront a new wave of digital deception that threatens student safety and mental well-being.

-This isn't a problem for tomorrow.
-School officials across Ohio County are reporting a concerning rise in AI-related incidents.
-The ability to manipulate existing photos and videos with sophisticated machine-learning algorithms is no longer a futuristic concept; it's a present danger leading to cyberbullying, harassment, and even potential extortion.
+In Ohio County, school officials are reporting an alarming increase in AI-related incidents.
+The ability to manipulate photos and videos with sophisticated algorithms is no longer theoretical; it is a present danger.
+These manipulations are fueling cyberbullying, harassment, and even potential extortion, highlighting the urgent need for protective measures.

-The issue recently manifested dramatically in Wheeling, West Virginia.
-Wheeling Park High School Assistant Principal Jack Doyle recounted a troubling incident where someone took a benign photo of two girls at a bus stop.
-Using digital manipulation tools, this individual then altered the image to falsely depict the girls kissing.
-This fabricated scenario created unnecessary distress and highlighted the ease with which such harmful content can be generated.
+A recent incident at Wheeling Park High School in West Virginia underscored the severity of the issue.
+Assistant Principal Jack Doyle described how a harmless photo of two girls at a bus stop was digitally altered to falsely depict them kissing.
+This manipulated image caused significant distress and illustrated the ease with which such harmful content can be created.

-Ohio County Schools Assistant Superintendent Rick Jones confirmed this isn't an isolated case.
-A significant 13% of principals in the district have already reported similar AI-related incidents within their schools.
-These cases range from altered images to deeper forms of digital harassment, underscoring the urgent need for comprehensive protective measures.
-The technology, once limited to sophisticated users, is now simple enough for nearly anyone with a smartphone to wield for malicious purposes.
+Ohio County Schools Assistant Superintendent Rick Jones confirmed that this is not an isolated case.
+Across the district, 13% of principals have reported similar incidents.
+These cases range from altered images to more sophisticated forms of digital harassment, emphasizing the need for immediate action.